YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Warning: This indicates that CREATE encountered an invalid access method for the dynamic segment in the current Global Directory, which is defined by the logical name GTM$GBLDIR / environment variable gtmgbldir.

 Action: Use the Global Directory Editor (GDE) to verify the access method for the Global Directory.
-Look for the use of YottaDB/GT.M components with different version numbers.
+Look for the use of YottaDB components with different version numbers.

 -----------